jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Sometimes the criticism is just jealousy.
 Other times, it’s legitimate information that will improve the quality of your writing.
 You’ll have to be the judge, but automatically writing off criticism is one of the major barriers to success.

 Not everyone who gives you criticism is a hater and not every hater is wrong.
-If you want to be a great writer, there will be times that you have to put your ego aside and listen to criticism.
+If you want to be a great writer, there will be times when you have to put your ego aside and listen to criticism.
 As writers, we have to be open to the possibility that we can do better.

 However, not all criticism is equal.